younis-ali/lupus-patients-data-pipeline/README.md

-# Data Engineering on Health Care Data
+# Data Engineering on Sample Health Data usign Airflow

 EDA, pipelining and Analysis on a sample health care data